nlinhpt/nlinhpt/README.md

 <h2 align="left">Hi 👋, I'm NgocLinh</h2>
 <h3 align="left">✍ I'm a student at the University of Science, VNU-HCM.</h3>

+I'm really passionate about digging into data and figuring out what it's actually telling us.
+I believe good decisions come from analyzing and validating data with solid statistical methods—not just going with your gut feeling.
+I love exploring new techniques in machine learning and data science, and I'm always up for a chat about Python, SQL, or anything tech-related!

 ---

 ### 📫 How to reach me: